Pomax/node-flickrapi/README.md

 });
 ```

-### As flickrapi internally uses the request module, you can also pass default options for request
+### As flickrapi internally uses the request module, you can also pass default options for request that are accepted by request.defaults() as documented in the [request module](https://github.com/request/request#convenience-methods)

 ```
 var Flickr = require("flickrapi"),